 Regardless of your level of mobility, the Kohler Elevance Rising Wall K-1913-LB can meet your bathtub needs.
 It is both ADA-compliant and wheel-chair accessible, and it’s designed so you can spread out and relax.
 The faucet fills the tub in less than five minutes and the dual drains empty in less than two, so you don’t have to sit long without water to keep you warm.
 The tub’s seals are protected by a lifetime warranty.

 Which Tub Is Your Type?

 First, you need to determine what you want out of your walk-in tub.
-For some, simply soaking in a deep pool of warm water is all they need to relax and relieve pain.
+For some, simply soaking in a deep pool of warm water, like the Safe Step Walk-In Tub, is all they need to relax and relieve pain.
 Others want a spa-like experience with their bathwater bubbling and different jewel-like colors blinking to brighten their moods.
 Although most walk-in tubs include a narrow door on the side that you must step over to enter, there are also specialized wheelchair-accessible tubs that are even easier to use for those with less mobility.

 We have extensively researched the variety of walk-in tubs on the market and picked out some of the best choices for a range of needs.
 Read more to learn about each type of tub and choose the best walk-in tub for you.

 This is the most basic type of walk-in tub you can buy.
 A soaker tub usually includes the basic safety features to make it ADA compliant, such as a built-in seat, a grab bar and textured floor to prevent falls.
 You also get fast-acting drains, so you don't have to wait long before stepping out of the tub.

 Standard Soaker: Ariel